-Remove the seat, and then check the fluid level 1.
+Check the fluid level 1.

 Insufficient brake fluid may let air enter the brake system, possibly causing the brakes to become ineffective.
 Before riding, check that the brake fluid is above the lower level and replenish when necessary.
 The front brake fluid master cylinder reservoir is located on the right side of the handlebar.
-The foot brake fluid master cylinder reservoir is located under the seat.
+The foot brake fluid master cylinder reservoir is located under the front access cover.